cynthiatreger/er-resiliency/README.md

 # Understanding ExpressRoute private peering to address ExpressRoute resiliency

-> No breaking news here, just an illustrated recap of the the recommendations and attention points highlighted here and there in the [Microsoft Expressroute documentation](https://learn.microsoft.com/en-us/azure/expressroute/).
+> No breaking news here, just an illustrated recap of the the recommendations and attention points highlighted here and there in the [Microsoft Expressroute documentation](https://learn.microsoft.com/en-us/azure/expressroute/) as well as in this [video](https://www.youtube.com/watch?v=CuXOszhSWjc).

 - [Scope](#scope)
 - [1.
 ExpressRoute components](#1-expressroute-components)